Fallen-Breath/minecraft-bingo/README.md

 - Add config `spawn-locations-chunk-loading-radius`
 - Add a "line" mode variant: "quidditch" mode
 - Fix double timer running by entering double `/start` and double game starting
-- Show num & row collected in tab list
+- Show num & row collected of all teams in tab list
+- Improved the `<color> team has obtained <material>` message: make the material name translatable

 ## What is minecraft bingo?
 Minecraft Bingo is a gamemode in Minecraft in which teams battle in order to collect items on their bingo card.